usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-4a.md

   - The `Sockets` lecture code illustrates how to use sockets and create HTTP requests (useful for the `HtmlFetcher` homework).

-  - The `HtmlFetcher` homework assignment will help follow HTTP redirects and download HTML over a socket connection.
+  - The `HtmlFetcher` homework assignment will help follow HTTP redirects and download HTML over a socket connection. <i class="fas fa-star has-text-usf-gold"></i>

   - The `HtmlCleaner` homework assignment will help process the download HTML.
-Be careful about how much HTML content is removed before links are parsed!
+Be careful about how much HTML content is removed before links are parsed! <i class="fas fa-star has-text-usf-gold"></i>

-  - The `LinkParser` homework assignment will help parse links from HTML (after block elements are removed).
+  - The `LinkParser` homework assignment will help parse links from HTML (after block elements are removed). <i class="fas fa-star has-text-usf-gold"></i>

   - The `TextFileStemmer` homework assignment will help parse the remaining content after cleaning the HTML into stems to add to the inverted index.

-  - The `WorkQueues` lecture code illustrates how to use a work queue and create tasks for recursive problems (like web crawling).
+  - The `WorkQueues` lecture code illustrates how to use a work queue and create tasks for recursive problems (like web crawling). <i class="fas fa-star has-text-usf-gold"></i>

   - The `WorkQueues` lecture code illustrates how to speed up multithreading code and avoid problems with over-blocking.